Board Members 2022-23

-The Commission’s Board is appointed by the Australian Government Minister for Health, in consultation with all state and territory health ministers.
-The Board comprises a chair and nine members who among them have extensive experience and knowledge in the fields of healthcare administration, health service provision, law, management, primary health care, consumer advocacy, corporate governance and safety and quality.
+The Australian Government Minister for Health appoints the Commission’s Board, in consultation with all state and territory health ministers.
+The Board includes members who have extensive experience and knowledge in the fields of healthcare administration, provision of health services, law, management, primary health care, corporate governance and improvement of safety and quality.

 Dr David Filby PSM

-Dr David Filby has worked extensively across the Australian health care landscape in a number of significant policy and executive roles.
+Dr David Filby has worked extensively across the Australian healthcare landscape in several significant policy and executive roles.
 He has held senior national health policy roles and senior executive positions in Queensland and South Australia.
-In July 2016 he completed a term of six and a half years as Executive Consultant for SA Health and the Australian Health Ministers’ Advisory Council.
+In July 2016, he completed a term of six and a half years as Executive Consultant for South Australia Health and the Australian Health Ministers’ Advisory Council.

-Dr Filby was a board member of the National Health Performance Authority until June 2016, a board member of the Australian Institute of Health and Welfare for 14 years and in August 2016 finished a 9 year term, 6 as Chair, of Helping Hand Aged Care Inc. He holds an Adjunct Professorship in the Faculty of Health Sciences at the Flinders University of South Australia.
-In 2008 he was awarded a Public Service Medal and in 2007 was awarded the Sydney Sax Medal by the Australian Healthcare and Hospitals Association.
-Previously, he was on the board of SA’s Child Health Research Institute Council.
+Dr Filby was a board member of the National Health Performance Authority until June 2016 and a board member of the Australian Institute of Health and Welfare for 14 years.
+In August 2016, he finished a nine-year term, including six as Chair, with Helping Hand Aged Care.
+In 2008, he was awarded a Public Service Medal, and in 2007 was awarded the Sidney Sax Medal by the Australian Healthcare and Hospitals Association.
+Previously, he was on the board of South Australia’s Child Health Research Institute Council.

 Ms Christine Gee